 How to give medicines: granules and powders

-This leaflet gives tips about how to give granules and powders to children.
-Leaflets on individual medicines are available on the Medicines for Children website.
+This page explains how to give granules and powders to children.
+Specific information on individual medicines is available on the Medicines Information pages.

-Medicines are sometimes available as granules or powders, which you give to your child by mouth (orally).
+Some medicines are available as granules or powders, which you give to your child by mouth (orally).

 Some granules and powders should be taken with food or milk.
 Other granules and powders work best on an empty stomach.
 There are a few granules and powders that should not be taken with certain foods, juices or milk.
 This should be shown on the medicine label.
-If you are not sure which food or drink your child should have with the medicine, speak with your doctor or pharmacist.
-Detailed information about what to do is given in the leaflet for each medicine on the Medicines for Children website.
+Detailed information about what to do is given on pages for individual medicines.

 Granules are designed to be taken with a small amount of food.